 How is scalp cooling done?

 Scalp cooling is done by wearing a special cap on your head.
-There are 2 different ways to cool your scalp: using frozen cooling caps or by using a machine that continuously cools the cap.
+There are 2 ways to cool your scalp:

 Frozen cooling caps

-- The Chemo Cold Cap™.
-Their website is www.chemocoldcaps.com.
+- The Chemo Cold Cap™ (www.chemocoldcaps.com)

 Cap attached to a cooling machine

-Memorial Sloan Kettering (MSK) offers the Paxman Scalp Cooling System.
+MSK offers the Paxman Scalp Cooling System.
 This system works by attaching a cooling cap to a cooling machine.
 The machine pushes cold liquid through the cap while you’re wearing it.

-How to Use the Paxman Scalp Cooling System
+How to use the Paxman Scalp Cooling System

 After you watch the videos, practice getting your hair ready and fitting your cap.
 You may need some help from a caregiver, friend, or family member.
 You may also bring someone to your appointment with you.